Information For Clinical Professionals

 The Problem of Presenting Problems

 In a recent summary of important research by the Substance Abuse and Mental Health Services Administration (or, SAMHSA), therapists across all mental health settings reported that up to 50 percent of their clients had co-occurring substance use disorders.

-Now, all of us in the field fully realize that our clients do not typically volunteer that information openly or accurately in the initial session.
-Presenting problems are much more likely to be: “I’m depressed…or anxious.
-I have difficulties in my marriage…or parenting…or on the job.”
+As noted Southern California recovery coach and professor Dr. Bob Weathers states, “All of us in the field fully realize that our clients do not typically volunteer that information openly or accurately in the initial session.
+Presenting problems are much more likely to be: ‘I’m depressed…or anxious.
+I have difficulties in my marriage…or parenting…or on the job.’”

 Yet the truth is, as brought to light by the above SAMHSA report, that our clients are coming in with addiction as a crucial, if often unnamed, part of the clinical picture.
 One key here is to recognize the co-morbidity, or co-occurring disorders, factor.